Execution and Security states

 The Armv8-A architecture allows for implementation of two Security states.
 This allows a further partitioning of software to isolate and compartmentalize trusted software.

 - Secure state: In this state, a Processing Element (PE) can access both the Secure and Non-secure physical address spaces.
 In this state, the PE can access Secure and Non-secure System registers.
 Software running in this state can only acknowledge Secure interrupts.

 - Non-secure state: In this state, a PE can only access the Non-secure physical address space.
 The PE can also only access System registers that allow non-secure accesses.
 Software running in this state can only acknowledge Non-secure interrupts.

-The uses of these Security states will be described in more detail in the TrustZone guide.
+The uses of these Security states will be described in more detail in our guide TrustZone for Armv8-A.

 Changing Execution state

 A PE can only change Execution state on reset or when the Exception level changes.

 The Execution state on reset is determined by an